montgomeryrd/bus_mall/README.md

 Images are non-recurring.

-The app will record the number of times an image is shown as well as the number of times an image has been selected by the user.
+The app will record the number of times an image is shown as well as the number of times an image has been selected.

 After a number of selections, the user will be shown the recorded information.